eafflu/runtime/README.md

 ![Halle and Blue Box](http://i.imgur.com/hDCmj47.png)

-# Step 7 - Animating The Box
+# TODO 7 - Animating The Box

 We can perform animation by making changes to our scene in the `update()` function.
 Remember that it is called once for each frame of the game.